-After I finished, I realized that whilst not perfect, brushing alone had done 80% of the work and the toothpaste was the cherry on top.
+After I finished, I realized that whilst not perfect, brushing alone had done all the hard work and the toothpaste was the cherry on top.

 Last week, I met with a new client and their fiancé.
 These guys came to me aware of insurance but not sure whether it was for them.

 These guys had a relatively simple life together (both working, no kids together, just bought their first property with each other) but both brought complexities from their past.

 He had kids from a previous marriage, 1 of which was still receiving child support.
 In addition to this, he had been diagnosed with cancer in his early 20’s and had previously been knocked back when applying for insurance.

 She had a number of properties accumulated over the years, the main property was owned 50/50 with her Mum who lived there rent free.

 When we started working through this, we had conversations that these two had never had before.How did he want to decide how much to leave to his kids, did he want his fiancé to have to make this decision?How much is the right amount to leave to reduce the likelihood of his kids challenging the Estate?How would his previous chance affect any insurance applications?

 What do we do if we cannot get cover at an appropriate cost?

 How does his role as a director create a risk for the new property they had bought together?